ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

    In SGX based confidential computing, submodule could provide convenient environment or API in which TA does not have to modify its source code to fit into SGX instructions.
-Submodules like Gramine and Occlum .etc are examples that could be included in TEEP agent.
+Submodules like Gramine and Occlum .etc are examples that could be included in TEEP Agent.
-   If there is no submodule in TEEP agent, the TA and UA need to be customized applications which fit into the SGX architecture.
+   If there is no submodule in TEEP Agent, the TA and UA need to be customized applications which fit into the SGX architecture.

-   In SEV and other architectures that support whole guest VM as a TEE, TEEP agent doesn't have to use extra submodule to work as a middleware or API.
+   In SEV and other architectures that support whole guest VM as a TEE, TEEP Agent doesn't have to use extra submodule to work as a middleware or API.
 However with some submodules like Enarx which works as a runtime JIT compiler, TA could be deployed in a hardware independent way.
 In this scenario, TA could be deployed in different hardware architecture without re-compiling.

- Appendix B. Examples of

 Authors' Addresses

-   Penglin Yang
-   China Mobile
-   32 Xuanwumen West Street, Xicheng District
-   Beijing
-   100053
-   China
-   Email: yangpenglin@chinamobile.com

    Meiling Chen
    China Mobile